Rich Results Test

 Run the test

 Submit the full URL of the page to test.
-The page must be publicly accessible by an anonymous user in order to test it (it cannot require auth, or be robotted against Googlebot).
-If your page is behind a firewall or hosted on your local machine, you can still test it by exposing a tunnel.
+Important: All page resources must be accessible by an anonymous user accessing the code from the internet.
+Any resources that are behind a firewall or password-protected will not be available to the test.
+If your page is behind a firewall or hosted on your local machine, you can test it by exposing a tunnel.

 Review the results

-The test shows which rich result types were found on the page, as well as any errors in, or suggestions for, your structured data.
+The test shows which rich result types were found on the page, as well as any errors or suggestions for your structured data.

 If there are errors or warnings, expand the individual item to see details, and click the description to open the code explorer in the corresponding location.
 The explorer uses the rendered source code.